 There were 42,846 visits to the libraries in August 2023 which is above the target of 41,000 visits per month.
 Although the target was met for the month, visits to libraries are likely down by around 2,000 as the door counter at Emerald Hill was broken until 29 August.

-The door counter at St Kilda Library was broken for several months in for the financial year 2022/23.
-Library visits during that time have been estimated by calculating the ratio of the visitor numbers between Albert Park and St Library for July and June where we had complete data, then using the median value between to project the St Kilda visitor statistics. = Target not achieved for August 2023.
+^{}The door counter at St Kilda Library was broken for several months in for the financial year 2022/23.
+Library visits during that time have been estimated by calculating the ratio of the visitor numbers between Albert Park and St Library for July and June where we had complete data, then using the median value between to project the St Kilda visitor statistics.

+Well Governed Port Phillip

+A city that is a leading local government authority, where our community and our organisation are in a better place as a result of our collective efforts

+Welcoming Cities

-Key highlights Welcoming Cities On Thursday 10 August delegates from Council's advisory committees met together to discuss the Welcoming Cities project and other opportunities for collaboration.
+On Thursday 10 August delegates from Council's advisory committees met together to discuss the Welcoming Cities project and other opportunities for collaboration.

 Convened by the Multicultural Advisory Committee (MAC), the agenda extended an invitation to the other committees to learn about the Welcoming Cities network and the diversity, equity and inclusion benefits of its program for our communities.
 The meeting was attended by members of the Older Persons Advisory Committee, Youth Advisory Committee, LGBTIQA+ Advisory Committee and Port Phillip Multifaith Network.
 The Prosperous Port Phillip Business Advisory Group and Friends of Suai/Covalima sent apologies.

 The MAC presented on the benefits of a Welcoming City, how the program aligns with Council and the committees' work and what the path to, and costs of, accreditation and adoption of the Welcoming Cities Standard would look like for Council.

 In 2022, on the recommendation of the MAC, the City of Port Phillip signed a Statement of Commitment to become a member of Welcoming Cities.
 The MAC is exploring the next level of involvement in the Welcoming Cities program and is engaging Council's other advisory committees to ensure diverse inclusion lenses are considered.
 The MAC is inviting a consensus approach and discussions will continue.

 This is the second joint meeting of Council's advisory committees, with the first having been convened by OPAC earlier this year.

-The Council Plan outlines the City's commitment to partner with our Older Persons Advisory Committee, Youth Advisory Committee, Multicultural Advisory Committee, Multi-Faith Network, LGBTIQA+ Advisory Committee and establish other committees, where relevant, to ensure the diversity of our community's experience is represented in decision-making.
+The Council Plan outlines the City's commitment to partner with our Older Persons Advisory

+Committee, Youth Advisory Committee,

+Multicultural Advisory Committee, Multi-Faith

+Network, LGBTIQA+ Advisory Committee and

+establish other committees, where relevant, to

+ensure the diversity of our community's experience is represented in decision-making.

-Port Phillip Council is cost-effective, efficient and delivers with speed, simplicity and confidence timeframes Percentage of community complaints resolved within agreed timeframes
+Port Phillip Council is cost-effective, efficient and delivers with speed, simplicity and confidence

+Percentage of community complaints resolved within agreed timeframes